AceAkki/AceAkki/README.md

 - **ecomCart** - A robust e-commerce platform built with React and TypeScript.
 Using TanStack Query for efficient server-state management, caching, and seamless data fetching while utilizing Zustand to synchronize data and ensure fluid client-side operations.

-- **personalDashboard** - Implementing dynamic layouts and local storage persistence with Zustand to create a highly performant, personalized productivity suite.
+- **personalDashboard** - Implemented dynamic layouts and local storage persistence with Zustand to create a highly performant, personalized productivity suite.

 ---